Power priors for replication studies: Power prior modeling of replication studies

 In order to compute the Bayes factor for testing $\h{\text{d}}\colon \alpha = 0$ versus $\h{\text{c}}\colon \alpha = 1$ we need to specify a unit variance for the unit-information prior.
 A crude approximation for the variance of a standardized mean difference effect estimate is given by $\Var(\that_i) = 4/n_{i}$ with $n_{i}$ the total sample size of the study, and assuming equal sample size in both groups \citep[p.
 5]{Hedges2021}.
-We may thus set the variance of the unit-information prior to $\kappa^{2} = 2$ since at least one observation from each group is required to estimate a standardized mean difference (assuming the variance is known).
-Based on this choice, the Bayes factors $\BF_{\text{dc}}(\hat{\theta}_r \given \kappa^2 =2)$ in Table~\ref{tab:hypothesis} indicate that the data provide substantial and strong evidence for $\h{\text{c}}$ in the first and second replication study, respectively, whereas the data indicate strong evidence for $\h{\text{d}}$ in the third replication study.
-The Bayes factor $\BF_{\text{dc}}(\hat{\theta}_r \given y = 2)$ in the right-most column with $\alpha \given \h{\text{d}} \sim \Be(1, 2)$ prior assigned under the hypothesis $\h{\text{d}}$ indicates absence of evidence for either hypothesis in the first and second replication, but strong evidence for $\h{\text{d}}$ in the third replication.
-Compared to the Bayes factor with $\h{\text{c}}\colon \alpha = 0$, the results are thus more ambiguous for the first two replications but more compelling for the third replication.
+We may thus set the variance of the unit-information prior to $\kappa^{2} = 2$ since a total sample size of $n_{i} = 2$ (at least one observation from each group) is required to estimate a standardized mean difference.
+Based on this choice, the Bayes factors $\BF_{\text{dc}}(\hat{\theta}_r \given \h{\text{d}}\colon \alpha = 0)$ in Table~\ref{tab:hypothesis} indicate that the data provide substantial and strong evidence for the compatibility hypothesis $\h{\text{c}}$ in the first and second replication study, respectively, whereas the data indicate strong evidence for complete incompatibility $\h{\text{d}}$ in the third replication study.
+The Bayes factor $\BF_{\text{dc}}\{\hat{\theta}_r \given \h{\text{d}}\colon \alpha \sim \Be(1, y = 2)\}$ in the right-most column with the partial discounting prior assigned under hypothesis $\h{\text{d}}$ indicates absence of evidence for either hypothesis in the first and second replication, but strong evidence for incompatibility $\h{\text{d}}$ in the third replication.
+The apparent differences to the Bayes factor with the complete discounting prior (column $\BF_{\text{dc}}(\hat{\theta}_r \given \h{\text{d}}\colon \alpha = 0)$) illustrate that in case of no conflict (study 2) or not too much conflict (study 1) the test with the partial discounting prior is less sensitive in diagnosing (in)compatibility, but in case of substantial conflict (study 3) it is more sensitive.

+The previous analysis is based on a beta prior with $y = 2$ corresponding to a linearly decreasing density in $\alpha$, Figure~\ref{fig:sensitivityPrior} shows the Bayes factor for other values of $y$.
+We see that in the realistic range of $y = 1$ (uniform prior) to $y = 100$ (almost all mass at $\alpha = 0$) the results for the first and third replication hardly change, while for the second replication the Bayes factor shifts from anecdotal evidence to stronger evidence for compatibility.